No Endorsements Will Prevent This Election Shock

 And there’s still plenty of time for the wheels to fall off of an already wobbly economy.

-As I wrote yesterday, the Federal Reserve is set to cut rates next month, but we should be careful what we wish for.
+As I wrote earlier this week, the Federal Reserve is set to cut rates next month, but we should be careful what we wish for.
 The Fed doesn’t cut interest rates when everything is hunky-dory.
 It cuts rates when it’s concerned.
 And it only cuts aggressively when it’s really concerned.

 The job market hasn’t shown signs of breaking down just yet.
 But we’re definitely starting to see cracks forming.
 Just this month, we’ve seen significant layoffs in companies as diverse as CarMax (KMX), General Motors (GM), Mastercard (MA), Cisco Systems (CSCO), and Paramount Global (PARA), among others.

-Note: Editor’s Note: My colleague Charles Sizemore, from The Freeport Society, has a track record of making shocking predictions that come true.
-Last November, he predicted that Joe Biden would no longer be on the ballot on Election Day.
-And in May, when most of the market was expecting a rate cut, he warned that it wasn’t going to happen.